-Year 10 Unit Description Assessment Overview Unit 1 Thermodynamics This unit focuses on heat energy, its conversions and other aspects associated with thermodynamics.
-It brings meaning to measurement and sources of error and investigates specific heat capacity and heat transfer using the particle model as a basis.
-It also explores the laws of thermodynamics.
-Data Test Research Investigation Supervised Assessment Unit 2 Electricity This unit on electricity explores a variety of aspects involved in electrical energy including voltage, current and resistance.
-It explores the differences between series and parallel circuits and uses Kirchhoff's laws to calculate voltages and current to ensure safety and to minimise risk of equipment failure.
-Unit 3 Motion Kinematics is the analysis of objects in motion.
+Year 10 Unit Description Assessment Overview Unit 1 Thermodynamics This unit focuses on thermal energy, its conversions, and other aspects associated with the Laws of Thermodynamics by investigating specific heat capacity and heat transfer using the particle model of matter.
+It brings meaning to measurement and sources of error.
+Data Test Unit 2 Electricity Research Investigation This unit on electricity explores a variety of aspects involved in electrical energy including voltage, current and resistance.
+It explores the differences between series and parallel circuits and uses Kirchhoff's laws to calculate voltages and current to ensure a circuit functions with respect to its design purpose.
+Supervised Assessment Unit 3 Motion Kinematics is the analysis of objects in motion.
 This unit focuses on the quantities of displacement, acceleration and velocity and uses them to predict the motion of an object.
-The movement of objects are also explored graphically and related to momentum.
-Student Experiment Supervised Assessment Unit 4 Forces This unit focuses on forces and the resulting effects on objects.
+The movement of objects is also explored graphically and related to momentum.
+Student Experiment Unit 4 Forces This unit focuses on forces and the resulting effects on objects.
 Newton's laws of motion are utilised to explain observations and predict outcomes.
 Force systems are analysed to determine the motion of objects and their corresponding characteristics.
+Supervised Assessment